-- a 50/50 match of state and federal funds.
-This applies to cases canceled when TANF or Family Assist was received for 3 of the last 6 months before cancellation and the employed person is in the benefit unit, or
+Funds for extended medical benefits are a 50/50 match of state and federal funds.
+This applies to cases canceled when TANF or Family Assist was received for 3 of the last 6 months before cancellation and the person who has increased earned income or spousal support is in the benefit unit.

 For TANF, the TAR reflects the reason the case is being canceled:

 - TARs 14, 57, and 58 are related to earned income; may receive medical extension up to 12 months.
 Note: Extensions beyond the first 6 months are done by the central office

 - TAR 21 is related to receipt of spousal support; may receive medical extension up to 4 months.

 The following examples show how the medical extension works: